rjjfox/rjjfox.github.io/README.md

 ## Profile

 A digital analytics and experimentation professional with 4+ years experience both agency and in-house with a strong mathematics and statistics focus.

-Currently available on a short-term project basis.
+Currently looking for short-term contracts working remotely.

 ---